shadeofpurple79/vitaminception/README.md

 - Add a database link to connect the sign up form to, and store the users' email addresses which could be used for email marketing purposes
 - Add a GDPR policy to comply with the regulations when collecting users' data
 - Convert the mobile navigation menu into a burger menu using javascript

+## Tools & Technologies Used

+- HTML: used for the markup and content
+- CSS: used for the layout, design, and responsiveness
+- [Git](https://git-scm.com/): used for version control
+- [GitHub](https://github.com/): used for securing code online
+- [GitHub Pages](https://pages.github.com/): used for deployment of the live site
+- [Gitpod](https://gitpod.io/): used as cloud-based IDE for development
+- [Canva](https://www.canva.com/): used for designing a unique logo and branding

 ## Testing